SeidenGroup/siteadd/README.md

   want to use a different set of extensions, for example.
 The new PHP config will be under the site's `phpconf` folder and copied from the `/QOpenSys/etc/php` directory.
+* `-C`: If the htdocs directory should be populated with the contents of another site.
+The other site must exist.
 * `-Y`: If the web server should start automatically.
 Default.
 * `-N`: If the web server should *not* start automatically.`
 * `-T`: Override the default template directory.